 Children could be affected by the changes, which may be passed on to the children, if the patient decides to have kids after the treatment.

-Transferred genes could also be over expressed, which may result in a large amount of the missing protein being produce; this could lead to complications, because the large amount of the missing protein could turn out to be harmful to the patient.
+Transferred genes could also be overexpressed, which may result in a large amount of the missing protein being produced; this could lead to complications because a large amount of the missing protein could turn out to be harmful to the patient.

 Before any clinical trials are conducted in humans, doctor are using animal testing and other precautions to identify and avoid risks that may put the patient at risk of losing their lives.

 Nothing in life is without problems, and so it is the delivery of foreign DNA using viral vectors, but with better understanding of the human body and the life cycle of viruses, science doctors are working toward safer, more effective viral-based treatment that won’t put patient’s lives on the line.

 The refinement of viral-mediated gene delivery protocols continues, providing a convenient, flexible and reproducible system for in vitro transfection studies.

 Infectious virions are very efficient at transferring genetic information, based on the virus life cycle;

 In science-related news, gene therapy has become an important topic of discussion, because there are many promises that the introduction of health genes into ill cells has the ability to cure or prevent the progression of a disease, as normal functional copy of a gene is introduced into a cell, in which the gene is defective, with gene therapy.